jjwithanr/obsidian_bible_study/docs/New Testament/Galatians/Galatians3.md

 #### v.3
 >Are you so foolish?
 After beginning by means of the Spirit, are you now trying to finish by means of the flesh?

+#### v.8
+>The Scripture foresaw that God would justify the Gentiles by faith, and announced the gospel in advance to Abraham: "All nations will be blessed through you."

 #### v.11-12
 >Clearly no one who relies on the law is justified before God, because “the righteous will live by faith.” <sup>12</sup>The law is not based on faith; on the contrary, it says, “The person who does these things will live by them.”